Enter the Mayflash / TigerGame driver as the Alternative to XBCD.

 - No dead-zone adjustment.
-If you’re joysticks are even slightly worn out you will have your character flying one direction or the other in a game sensing digital joysticks.
+If your joysticks are even slightly worn out you will have your character flying one direction or the other in a game-sensing digital joystick.
 Some developers are very nice with including dead-zone adjustment within their game.
-However that is on a case-by-case basis.
+However, that is on a case-by-case basis.

 - Button remapping is very limited within the tab.
 It does not allow the end-user to map direction as a button or to add additional buttons past 16.

-- For games that only auto-detect Xbox 360 joysticks it may not work all together.
+- For games that only auto-detect Xbox 360 joysticks it may not work altogether.
 This is where programs like x360ce come into play to make a virtual joystick driver that those games can actually sense and pick up.
-In some cases it may be better for x360ce to take over as that software actually has dead-spot adjustments within it.
+In some cases, it may be better for x360ce to take over as that software actually has dead-spot adjustments within it.